Last Updated on 2025-07-24 by Jorge Bastos

 Joe’s Bar

-Joe’s Bar is located in the beautiful village of Jardim do Mar in the south of Madeira.
+Joe’s Bar is situated in the picturesque village of Jardim do Mar, located in the south of Madeira.
 It is a bar with a very amusing decoration and the ideal place to have a light meal.
 Unfortunately, when we went there, it was closed, but the restaurant has excellent reviews and was highly recommended by a Madeiran friend.

 - Price – 10-15€ per person